-When a web page fails to load properly, it is infuriating.
+When a web page fails to load correctly, it is infuriating.

-Even more so when you find yourself trying to input data to a website only to find it unresponsive.
+Even more so when you find yourself trying to input data into a website only to find it unresponsive.

 Refreshing the page can make it responsive.

 If your browser is jammed, the refresh button is unlikely to work.
-For that, there are shortcut keys that force a web page to refresh.
+For that, shortcut keys force a web page to refresh.
 Those are for normal page refreshes.

-Sometimes though, not even that restores functions to a web page.
+Sometimes, though, not even that is going to do the trick.
 That is why modern browsers have advanced page refresh options.

 Chief among those are the hard reload/refresh, and the option to empty the cache and hard reload/refresh.

-The simplest solutions often work so try the normal refresh modes first.
+The simplest solutions often work, so try the soft (normal) refresh modes first.

 How to refresh a page in your browser

 Press the refresh button beside the web address bar or use one of several shortcuts.
 On Windows, refresh is done with the F5 key.
-On laptops, press fN + F5.
-Or use CTRL + R. On Mac machines, the shortcut is the Command Key + R. On mobile, swipe down from the top of the screen to refresh a page.
+On laptops, press Fn + F5.
+Or use CTRL + R. On Mac, the shortcut is CMD + R. On mobile, swipe down from the top of the screen to refresh a page.